KTH-Nek5000/UQit/paper/UQit_paper.md

 The documentation for each UQ technique in `UQit` starts from providing an overview to the theoretical background and introducing the main relevant references.
 These are followed by the details of implementation, instructions on how to use the method, and notebooks.
-The examples in each notebook are exploited not only as a user guide, but also as a way to verify and validate the implementations in `UQit` through comparison the results with reference data.
+The examples in each notebook are exploited not only as a user guide, but also as a way to verify and validate the implementations in `UQit` through comparison of the results with reference data.
 Considering these aspects, `UQit` provides an appropriate environment for pedagogical purposes when it comes to practical guides to UQ approaches.